organicmaps/organicmaps/docs/INSTALL.md

 export JAVA_HOME=<path-to-android-studio-installation>/Contents/jre/Contents/Home
 ```

-Run the builds from the android subdirectory of the repo:
+Run the builds from the android subdirectory of the repository:
 ```bash
 cd android
 ```